ccswbs/UoGd7-Training/contentcreators.md

 ![Nested lists example](/images/Nested list example.png)

 If you have a main list that requires a nested sub-list, you can use the same list formatting commands you would use in MS Word.
 To start a nested list, press `Enter` or `Return` from the main list item, then press `Tab`.
-Once the nested sub-list in complete and you need to return to the main list, press `Enter` or `Return` twice.
+Once the nested sub-list is complete and you need to return to the main list, press `Enter` or `Return` twice.

 To create a list that uses both numbered points and bullet points, please refer to [advancedGuide.md].